 One notable but often overlooked example is MUSIGOL, a derivative of MUSIC IV [23].
-In MUSIGOL, the system, the score and orchestra defined by user were written entirely as ALGOL 60 language.
-Similar to today's Processing or Arduino, MUSIGOL is one of the earliest internal domain-specific languages (DSL) for music; thus, it is implemented as a library2.
-(According to the definition in this paper, MUSIGOL does not qualify as a language that uses UGen.)
+In MUSIGOL, not only was the system itself but even the score and orchestra defined by user were written entirely as ALGOL 60 language.
+Similar to today's Processing or Arduino, MUSIGOL is one of the earliest examples of a programming language for music implemented as an internal DSL (DSL as a library)2.
+(Therefore, according to the definition of Unit Generator provided in this paper, MUSIGOL does not qualify as a language that uses Unit Generators.)